 Feathers do have a spiritual meaning and therefor are choose for tattoos.
 Here is what it represents in Celtic, Christianity, and other religions and cultures:

-Birds and feathers have always been a crucial symbol to several Native Americans.
-More often than not, Native Americans include feathers as a design in their clothing, headdresses, jewellery, Ojibwe dream catchers, tools, and even weapons.
+Birds and feathers have always been a crucial symbol of several Native Americans.
+More often than not, Native Americans include feathers as a design in their clothing, headdresses, jewelry, Ojibwe dream catchers, tools, and even weapons.

 Often Native Americans considered the gifts falling from the sky.
 When a feather falls to earth, Native Americans believe that it carries with it all of the energy of its former attachment to the bird, wind, and sky and it represents the facility of the thunder gods, air, and wind.
 Also, Native American chiefs wont to wear many feathers during ceremonial occasions to represent their strong connection to the spiritual realms.
-Also, warriors were appreciated for his or her exceptionally courageous and honourable performance within the battlefield, by giving a feather as a special gift.
+Also, warriors were appreciated for their exceptionally courageous and honorable performance on the battlefield, by giving a feather as a special gift.

-In some cultures and religions, feathers also are related to the people that have left the planet or gave up the ghost .
-Some cultures believe that if a feather falls on your path, it’s a symbol that an individual who has gave up the ghost or died is trying to speak with you.
+In some cultures and religions, feathers also are related to the people that have left the planet or gave up the ghost.
+Some cultures believe that if a feather falls on your path, it’s a symbol that an individual who has given up the ghost or died is trying to speak with you.